Holic75/Baldurs-gate-dnd-3.5/README.md

 Disadvantages:
 – Alignment restricted to neutral evil, chaotic evil, and chaotic neutral.
-– Can not Channel Energy.
+– May not channel energy.

 ### PRIEST OF TYR
 Advantages:
 – May use Smite Evil ability.
-Gains one use per day at level 1, level 5 and every 5 levels thereafter.
+Gains one use per day at level 1, level 4 and every 4 levels thereafter.

 Disadvantages:
 – Alignment restricted to lawful good, neutral good, or lawful neutral.
-– Can not Channel Energy.
+– May not channel energy.

 ### PRIEST OF TEMPUS  (IWD only)
 Advantages:
 – May cast Chaos of Battle once per day starting from level 1.
-Gains one use at level 5 and every 5 levels thereafter.
+Gains an additional use at level 4 and every 4 levels thereafter.
 ```
 CHAOS OF BATTLE: Chaos of Battle applies bonuses to all allies and penalties to all enemies within a 30-ft. radius of the caster.
 The spell lasts for 3 rounds + 1 round per 2 points of caster Charisma above 10 and will randomly affect the targets' Armor Class, Hit Points, THAC0, saves, or luck.
 The magnitude of the effect starts at 1 (5 for Hit Points) at level 1 and will improve by 1 (5 for Hit Points) every 6 levels of the caster.
 ```